-IEX is owned by a collection of mutual funds, hedge funds, and venture capital funds including Bain Capital Ventures, Belfer Management, Brandes Investment Partners, Capital Group, Cleveland Capital Management, Franklin Resources, Inc., Greenlight Capital, MassMutual Ventures, Maverick Capital, Pershing Square, Scoggin Capital Management, Senator Investment Group, Spark Capital, TDF Ventures, and Third Point Partners, as well as family offices, entrepreneur Steve Wynn, and IEX employees.
+IEX Group, Inc. is owned by a collection of mutual funds, hedge funds, and venture capital funds including Bain Capital Ventures, Belfer Management, Capital Group, Cleveland Capital Management, Greenlight Capital, MassMutual Ventures, Maverick Capital, Scoggin Capital Management, Spark Capital, and TDF Ventures, as well as family offices and IEX Group employees.

-Unfortunately, IEX is not a publicly-traded company, and we are currently not accepting outside investment.
+Unfortunately, IEX Group is not a publicly-traded company, and we are currently not accepting outside investment.

-IEX order book priority is: Price - Display - Time.
+Order book priority on IEX is: Price - Display - Time.

-IEX Group, Inc. wholly owns Investors Exchange LLC (the national securities exchange) and IEX Services LLC (the Exchange's affiliated broker-dealer).
+IEX Group, Inc. wholly owns Investors Exchange LLC (the national securities exchange) and IEX Services LLC (IEX’s affiliated broker-dealer).
 IEX Services LLC is solely responsible for outbound order routing for the Investors Exchange and the maintenance of the IEX error account.
 IEX Group does not have any broker-dealer owners.

 IEX is not exclusively a block venue, but block trading does take place on IEX.